michaelmelquiades/portfolio/README.md

 This was a project I had to fix prediction drift in a model using Near Infra-Red Spectroscopy on cattle feed.
 I found that the model was not the problem, but the data itself was the issue.
 When I reported this, I questioned whether they had calibrated the machine recently.
 Turns out they hadn't in something like 10 years.
 After doing so, they found much better results overall.

 ### pges_investigation
 Code that I used during my work with King's College London in order to understand Post-ictal Generalised EEG Suppression in epilepsy patients.
+This project has a paper coming soon.
+- **helpilepsy**: an investigation in data provided by helpilepsy, an app used for seizure diaries.
+I did some initial data analysis on the data.
+- **pges_duration_study**: looking into predicting the duration of PGES.
+This is a different problem to simply detecting it, and I focused on a post-processing approach.
+- **pges_notebooks**: studies into making an algorithm to identify PGES in EEG samples.
+I landed on an anomaly detection solution using a VAE.
+- **pipeline_classes**: python files that come together to make a command-line pipeline from raw EEG data to a trained algorithm (either SVM or random forest as these were the best solutions we had at the time).

+### pulsar_examples
+Python files that each include a different method for understanding a dataset I used to teach people AI (from undergraduate to PhD level).
+The "models" directory contain the algorithms, and "learning_curves" contain the learning curves produced. "ml_pres_new.pdf" shows one of the presentations I have given on this, and "pulsar_tree.pdf" shows a representation of one of the trees used.